Islands in Simulated Cosmos: Probing the Hubble Flow around Groups and Clusters: Discussion

-\acknowledgments DB is supported by a Minerva Fellowship of the Minerva Stiftung Gesellschaft für die Forschung mbH.
-This article is based on work from the COST Action CA21136 - "Addressing observational tensions in cosmology with systematics and fundamental physics" (CosmoVerse) and the Cost Action CA23130 - “Bridging high and low energies in search of quantum gravity (BridgeQG), supported by COST (European Cooperation in Science and Technology).
+\acknowledgments DB is supported by a Minerva Fellowship of the Minerva Stiftung Gesellschaft f\"{u}r die Forschung mbH.
+This article is based on work from the COST Actions CA21136, CA23130 and CA24101 supported by COST (European Cooperation in Science and Technology).